Instrumental Variable Quantile Regression with Misclassification: Instrumental variable quantile regression model with misclassification

 \section{Instrumental variable quantile regression model with misclassification}

-My analysis is based on an instrumental variable quantile regression model in \cite{chernozhukov/hansen:2005} and, for the sake of simplicity, omits covariates other than the treatment variable. $Y$ is an outcome variable, $D^\ast$ is a binary treatment variable taking values in $\{0,1\}$, and $Z$ is an instrumental variable.
-The structural quantile function $q(d^\ast,u)$ relates the outcome $Y$ to the treatment variable $D^\ast$ and the error term $(U_0,U_1)$:
+This section presents notations and assumptions that are essentially those of the instrumental variable quantile regression model \citep{chernozhukov/hansen:2005,chernozhukov/hansen:2013}, though the treatment variable $D^\ast$ is not observed in this paper.
+For the sake of simplicity, covariates are omitted other than the treatment variable when analyzing the identification problem.
+In the instrumental variable quantile regression model, $Y$ is an outcome variable, $D^\ast$ is a binary (true but latent) treatment variable taking values in $\{0,1\}$, and $Z$ is an instrumental variable. $D^\ast=1$ means that the individual is treated; otherwise, $D^\ast=0$.

+In \cite{chernozhukov/hansen:2004} and Section \ref{sec:empirical_section} of this paper, the outcome variable $Y$ is the net amount of financial assets in dollars, the treatment variable $D^\ast$ is the participation status in a 401(k) program, and the instrumental variable $Z$ is the 401(k) eligibility indicator of whether an employer offers a 401(k) program to employees.

+The goal of this paper is to investigate treatment effects of $D^\ast$ on $Y$.
+The error term $(U_0,U_1)$ and the (unknown) structural quantile function $q(d^\ast,u)$ are used to model the relationship between the outcome variable $Y$ and the binary treatment variable $D^\ast$: